mekf/minh-im/app/views/poet/_posts/gotcha_coffeescript_implicit_return.md

 ```

 &nbsp;
-At first glance, the CoffeeScript versions were straight ports from JavaScript and up until that moment I had been practising the these conversions without hiccup.
+At first glance, the CoffeeScript versions were straight ports from JavaScript and up until that moment I had been practising these conversions without hiccup.
 Definetly something went wrong and I didn't know where it was so I tried mix-matching the JS and Coffee versions and the specs only failed if I used my Coffee version of the model.
 In the specs, I expected a new instance of the model to be created however the backtrace indicated the error `Expected undefined to be defined.`.
 Suddenly, I realised where my mistake was.
 The error was clear enough therefore had I understood JS and CoffeeScript better, I wouldn't have to spend the better part of my time trouble shooting with no target.
 It should be clear in the compiled JS.

 ```javascript
 module.exports = function(db) {